Putting Down Her Burden: A Patient’s Final Choice

 She goes on to explain what she knew about her own risk factors for delirium, and the things she could do to stave off the complication during this stressful time.

 And she notes how one nurse made a particular difference in helping her to get through her stay without cognitive complications.
-Gavin reminds us of the practical strategies that nurses can employ, beginning with, […]
+Gavin reminds us of the practical strategies that nurses can employ, beginning with, “Extend a […]

 2019-09-26T10:31:05-04:00September 26th, 2019|Nursing, patient safety|0 Comments